 In this article, we will show you how to enable proxy settings for yum command on CentOS 7.
-Yum is a package manager tool that works with RPM packages.
+Yum is a package management tool that works with RPM packages.
 It is available on RedHat Enterprise Linux, CentOS, and older versions of Fedora, and it is the most convenient way to handle OS packages and their dependencies on these operating systems.

 When a server can only be accessed through proxy servers, you need to configure yum to use a proxy server so you can install a RPM package, or update the currently installed OS packages.

 To configure a proxy server so the system user can access and use yum commands is a fairly easy and straight-to-the-point task, and it shouldn’t take more than 5 minutes to configure it.
 Let’s get started.

 1. Configure proxy settings